polard8/de/fw/README.md

 ```
   * ds00/ - The main display server.
-  * dsx/  - Testing a new display server.
+  * ds0XXX/ - (We can create other display servers).
   * libs/ - The runtime libraries.
             Here You find all the libraries used by the ring 3 processes.
 ```